 Constituency Office Insurance

-The Legislative Assembly provides blanket insurance coverage through the General Liability Policy for each constituency office from its central budget.
-This policy consists of coverage for “all risks” (fire/smoke, water damage, theft, vandalism) of $50,000 office contents; $25,000 valuable papers and records; $5,000,000 commercial liability (personal injuries sustained by persons visiting a constituency office); and $100,000 tenants’ legal liability.
-All offices will be provided with a copy of their policy certificate each year.
-The General Liability Policy has an endorsement that includes the landlord as an additional insured party, and a separate certificate can be provided to the landlord, if required.
-The full policy details will be retained in Financial Services.
+The Legislative Assembly provides blanket insurance coverage for each constituency office through a General Liability Policy.
+This policy includes coverage for “all risks” (fire/smoke, water damage, theft, vandalism) and provides coverage for office contents; valuable papers and records; commercial liability (personal injuries sustained by persons visiting a constituency office); and tenants’ legal liability.
+All Members will be provided with a copy of the policy certificate for their office(s) each year.

 Signage

-Constituency offices are designed to encourage communication between the Member and all constituents, and therefore the office must be operated on a strictly non-partisan basis and cannot be used to engage in or host partisan, political activities.
+Constituency offices are designed to encourage communication between the Member and all constituents, and therefore the office must be operated on a strictly non-partisan basis and cannot be used to engage in or host partisan or political activities.
 In keeping with this guideline and in order to provide constituents with a non-partisan venue, the exterior signage located at any constituency office should not:

-• Display the name or logo of a political party;
+- Display the name or logo of a political party;

-• Contain statements of a partisan political nature; and,
+- Contain statements of a partisan political nature; and

-• Use political party colours in any recognizable partisan form.
+- Use political party colours in any recognizable partisan form.

 The exterior sign should contain the name of the MLA or constituency as the primary focus.
 The style, form, and size of the sign are left to the discretion of the individual Member, subject to restrictions placed upon the Member by the constituency office landlord.